 A cumulative undergraduate GPA of 3.0 or better is expected.
 If your GPA is below the minimum, you are not automatically disqualified from consideration.
 We consider the strength of the overall application: your educational and professional background, statement of purpose, resume, portfolio and letters of recommendation.

-An internet project portfolio is required by LMC and ID and is encouraged but not required by Computing.
-It is less important for Psychology.
+An internet project portfolio is required by LMC and ID and is encouraged but not required by Interactive Computing.
+It is not required for the Psychology track.

 Tuition and fees for the program can be found on the bursar's website.
 Our tuition is higher than regular graduate tuition, so be sure to read down the tuition table to find MS-HCI.

 If you have questions about acceptance criteria or the curriculum or the various specializations, first review the MS-HCI FAQs, other pages under the admissions and program tabs, and then contact our program coordinator.